About Us

 Jessica Manzone is an Assistant Professor of Practice in the College of Education at Northern Arizona University.
 She was a classroom teacher and instructional coach before entering higher education.
 Jessica currently serves as lead faculty for the Arizona Teacher Residency where she works to prepare graduate students for future careers serving their local communities.
 Jessica’s research interests include curriculum and instruction for diverse gifted and advanced students.
 Jessica speaks at state, national, and international conferences on gifted education and provides demonstration lessons for school districts related to curriculum and instruction.

-Academic Program Coordinator for Recruitment and Enrollment
+Academic Program Coordinator for Recruitment and Adjunct Faculty for NAU

 David DeCabooter